commercetools/sphere-node-sdk/docs/MIGRATION-1.0.md

 MIGRATION from 0.8 to 1.0
 ---

-> The repo has been renamed from `sphere-node-client` to `sphere-node-sdk` since it has become more of a toolkit
+> The repo has been renamed from `sphere-node-sdk` to `sphere-node-sdk` since it has become more of a toolkit

 ## Summary of breaking changes
 - renaming to `sphere-node-sdk`
-- aggregation of `sphere-node-client`, `sphere-node-connect`, `sphere-node-sync`
+- aggregation of `sphere-node-sdk`, `sphere-node-connect`, `sphere-node-sync`
 - no more `bunyan` logger dependent, the application is free to choose
 - use of `DEBUG` ENV variable for easier debugging
 - switch from `Q` to `Bluebird` promises